Mampad

 Mampad is a town in the Malappuram district of Kerala, India.
 It is located about 08 km east of Nilambur city.
 Nearby places include Edavanna, Areacode, Manjeri, Wandoor, and Pandikkad.
 It is under the Wandoor Assembly Constituency.
 The Kozhikode-Nilambur-Gudalur (CNG Road) SH passes through here.
 The Mampad town is now developing day to day.
 The majority of the population is involved in agriculture and business activities.
 Hindus, Christians, and Muslims coexist in harmony, adding to the diversity in faith and religion.
-The land is famous for football.
-The land where Asif Zahir Mampad Rahman played is famous for football.
-He contributed a lot to the Malappuram district.